View all connectors

 invalid_credentials Your API credentials entered are not valid.

-invalid_permissions Your API token does not have the permissions required by DX—please verify that your service account is an Enterprise Owner.
+invalid_permissions Your API token or GitHub App does not have the permissions required by DX.
+For enterprise: verify your service account is an Enterprise Owner.
+For org-level: verify your GitHub App has Organization: Copilot metrics (read) and is installed to the organization.

 Curl commands